Suyash2810/Posteoid/README.md

 ## Introduction

 Posteoid is a traditional application built using NodeJs.
-It is simple, fast, secure Blog App with beautiful, responsive and user-friendly interface where users can create as many posts after creating their profile.
+It is **simple**, **fast**, **secure** Blog App with _beautiful_, _responsive_ and _user-friendly_ interface where users can create as many posts after creating their profile.

 The app also provides the functionality of editing and deleting the posts by the creator of the post.
 The posts made are public and anyone can read the posts and comment on them or download them as pdf file.

 ## Description